a-paxton/dual-conversation-constraints/README.md

 # High- and Low-Level Constraints on Coordination during Conversation
-## Data Analysis for Paxton & Dale (in preparation)
+## Data Analysis for Paxton & Dale (under review)

-This repo contains the code for the analyses presented in our manuscript, "Interpersonal movement coordination responds to high- and low-level conversational constraints" (Paxton & Dale, in preparation).
+This repo contains the code for the analyses presented in our manuscript, "Interpersonal movement synchrony responds to high- and low-level conversational constraints" (Paxton & Dale, under review).

 ## Overview